1.1 Who we are and what we do

 We develop specialised health and wellbeing programs and initiatives to assist members with day to day health and wellbeing issues such as diet and exercise as well as chronic disease management.

-We Collect Sensitive Information, as defined in section 2 (Definitions) above, to identify and communicate with members who can be enrolled in these programs.
+We Collect Sensitive Information, as defined in section 2 (Definitions) above, to identify and communicate with members who can be or are enrolled in these programs.
 Participation in the programs is not mandatory.
 You may choose to or not to participate in them.
 If You join a program, You can withdraw from it at any time.

 5.4 Consequences if information we ask for is not provided